scslab/lio-tutorial/day1slides/day1.md

         ~~~ {.haskell}
         do ...
-           IO.hPutStrLn h $ "Hi, " ++ name
+           hPutStrLn h $ "Hi, " ++ name
            name                         -- Incorrect, will not compile
         ~~~

     * Problem: every action in an `IO` do block must have type `IO a`